ali-bin-kashif/entrepreneur-image-classification/README.md

-# food-image-classification
+# Entrepreneurs Facial Image Classification
-Building an ML classifier for identifying food items.
+Developing an image classification model using Classical ML Models and OpenCV to classify entrepreneurs based on facial features